Nolan X-Lite X-1002 Helmet

 Nolan has developed a different type of flip-up visor latching

 system for this helmet.
-Rather than simply add a one-handed latch in the
+Rather than simply add a one-handed

-located on the underside of the flip-up visor.
+latches, located on the underside of the flip-up visor.

 The visor can be lifted by flipping both latches on either

 side or by pushing only the left-hand latch forward.
 We found

 this to be overly complicated and somewhat strange when compared

 to single-latch flip-up helmets.

 The flip-up visor appears to be spring loaded, and it moves

 upward when the latches are released.
 There's no solid "click"

 when the visor reaches the full vertical position, and this

 may bother some owners.
 The visor can actually be flipped back

-The visor has no tab or indentation to grab for
+The visor has no tab or indentation to grab for raising or

-they're manufactured from metal stampings.
+from metal stampings.

 Our X-lite X-1002 had some problems right out of the